timhowgego/Aquius/README.md

 *What do the line widths and circle diameters indicate?* Links and stops are scaled by the logarithm of the service (such as total daily trains), so at high service levels the visual display is only slightly increased.
 Increasing the scale increases the visual distinction between service levels, but may flood the view in urban areas.
 The area of each population circle is in proportion to the number of residents.
 The original numbers are displayed in a tooltip, visible when mousing over (or similar) the line or circle.
 The here circle defines the exact geographic area of _here_, that searched to find local stops.

 *How can everything be displayed?* Zoom out a lot, then click...
 The result may be visually hard to digest, and laggy - especially with an unfiltered network or when showing multiple map layers: Aquius wasn't really intended to display everything.
+Hosts can limit this behaviour by increasing the value of [Configuration](#configuration) key `minZoom`.

 ## Quick Setup